 I’ve listened to the podcast start-to-finish twice: first, when it was finished in September 2017, in advance of its release marking the 30th anniversary; and again, this week, after I presumed it lost and gone forever.
 (Somehow I tripped over it when I was walking through my archive.)

 I got some nice feedback about the podcast, all of it making me feel sheepish.
 In the end, I felt “The Fall of ‘87” was a missed opportunity.
 With a few features in the works I had a bunch of balls in the air when the assignment was tossed my way.
-Yeah, doing a podcast for the first time while knocking out unrelated 4,000-word profiles had be juggling butcher knives, goldfish bowls and chainsaws.
+Yeah, doing a podcast for the first time while knocking out unrelated 4,000-word profiles had been juggling butcher knives, goldfish bowls and chainsaws.
 Oh, and say, can you write a feature off the podcast as well?
-Not ask too great, said I. Would “The Fall of ‘87” be better if I had concentrated on the one job?
+No ask too great, said I. Would “The Fall of ‘87” be better if I had concentrated on the one job?
 No doubt.

 The text feature that came out of it was as good as I could have expected—it was a controlled situation.
 It’s linked here from the Sportsnet website.
 It’s long—don’t say I didn’t warn you.